© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Harpswell Hall: a post-medieval house and gardens overlying medieval settlement remains immediately south of Hall Farm is a scheduled monument protected by Historic England under reference 1019068.
 View the official record →

-Harpswell Hall is a post-medieval house and gardens constructed over the remains of a medieval settlement in Lincolnshire.
+Harpswell Hall is a post-medieval house with associated gardens situated immediately south of Hall Farm in Lincolnshire, constructed over the remains of a medieval settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019068.

 Harpswell Hall: a post-medieval house and gardens overlying medieval settlement remains immediately south of Hall Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019068.